LIPS-scheme/lips/REFERENCE.md

 ```
 (vector-ref vec n)

-Function return nth element of the vector vec.
+Returns nth element of the vector vec.
 ```

 ## vector-set!
 ```
 (vector-set! vec n value)

-Function set nth item of the vector to value.
+Function that sets nth item of the vector to value.
 ```

 ## vector?
 ```
 (vector? n)

-Function return true of value is vector and false if not.
+Returns true if value is vector and false if not.
 ```

 ## with-exception-handler